Michael Anderson

 Minnesota English Language Program

-Stephanie Hanson has a bachelor's degree in psychology and French and a master's degree in teaching English as a second language.
+Stephanie Hanson has a bachelor's degree in psychology and French and a master's degree in teaching English as a Second Language.
 She previously taught ESL at Cornell University and the University of Illinois, and EFL in Greece, China, South Korea, Indonesia, and Turkey.
-She has trained English teachers in Venezuela, Ecuador, Brazil, and Vietnam, and she was a Fulbright Scholar in Mexico to train future English teachers there.
-In her free time, Stephanie enjoys cooking and trying new foods, reading, hiking, and traveling.
+She has trained English teachers in Venezuela, Ecuador, Brazil, and Vietnam, and she was a Fulbright Scholar in Mexico and in Costa Rica to train English teachers there.
+In her free time, Stephanie enjoys cooking and trying new foods, reading, hiking, traveling, and fostering kittens for a local animal shelter.
 She is also an avid salsa dancer.

 Mary Jetter